 - VPN connections are super secure, that’s why they exist in the first place.
 The network is hack proof and your internet activity is encrypted to prevent anyone from snooping around.

 - No more blocks and censorship, no one in this world likes to be told what to do.
 The governments and ISPs can’t block your connection to visit any websites if you’re using a VPN.

 - Since your IP address is hidden, you can achieve true or more anonymity.
 You’re unidentifiable online because you’re constantly changing your IP address, and never using your own.
-If other people or companies are trying to track you, you’ll look like as if you’re in a different part of the world.
+If other people or companies are trying to track you, you’ll look as if you’re in a different part of the world.